 Advice, assistance and representation

-Our procedures are designed to be simple so that outcomes do not depend on whether professional advice or assistance has been obtained.
-However, you may seek advice and assistance from a wide range of organisations and individuals.
+Our procedures are designed to be simple so that outcomes do not depend on whether or not a person receives professional advice or assistance.
+However, you may choose to seek advice and assistance.
 We do not endorse or recommend any service provider.
-You should take care when selecting someone, and ask them to confirm whether they are a registered migration agent or are otherwise legally able to assist you.

 What if my personal circumstances change?